tyagiarpit/P2P-CI-System/README.md

-## P2P-CI-System
+# P2P-CI-System
-#CSC 573 – Internet Protocols
+##CSC 573 – Internet Protocols
-#Project #1
+##Project #1
-Spring 2016
+##Spring 2016
-#Project Objectives
+###Project Objectives
 In this project, you will implement a simple peer-to-peer (P2P) system with a centralized index (CI).
 Although this P2P-CI system is rather elementary, in the process I expect that you will develop a good understanding of P2P and client-server systems and build a number of fundamental skills related to writing Internet applications, including:

-• becoming familiar with network programming and the socket interface,
+* becoming familiar with network programming and the socket interface,
-• creating server processes that wait for connections,
+* creating server processes that wait for connections,
-• creating client processes that contact a well-known server and exchange data over the Internet,
+* creating client processes that contact a well-known server and exchange data over the Internet,
-• defining a simple application protocol and making sure that peers and server follow precisely the specifications for their side of the protocol in order to accomplish particular tasks,
+* defining a simple application protocol and making sure that peers and server follow precisely the specifications for their side of the protocol in order to accomplish particular tasks,
-• creating and managing a centralized index at the server based on information provided by the peers, and
+* creating and managing a centralized index at the server based on information provided by the peers, and
-• implementing a concurrent server that is capable of carrying out communication with multiple clients simultaneously.
+* implementing a concurrent server that is capable of carrying out communication with multiple clients simultaneously.
 Peer-to-Peer with Centralized Index (P2P-CI) System for Downloading RFCs Internet protocol standards are defined in documents called “Requests for Comments” (RFCs).
 RFCs are available